codebrujo/ESP/README.md

 esp-geiger
 ------------
-Simple geiger counter on NodeMCU board.
-Also controls internet connection and reboot cellular modem if it is lost.
+Online geiger counter based on NodeMCU and RadiationD-v1.1-CAJOE boards.
+Also controls cell modem and reboot it if the connection lost.

 meteostation
 ------------